The Global Solutions to Cartan's Realization Problem: Construction of solutions

 \subsection{The dictionary II}

 The second piece of the dictionary concerns solutions of Cartan Problem.

 We saw that Cartan Data $(G, X,c,R,F)$ determines a $G$-structure algebroid with connection.
-One the other hand, a solution $(\B_G(M), (\theta,\omega), h)$ determines also a $G$-structure algebroid with connection, namely $T\B_G(M)\to \B_G(M)$ (see Examples \ref{ex:principal:bundle:connection:algbrd} and \ref{ex:G:algbrd:connect}).
+One the other hand, by Examples \ref{ex:principal:bundle:connection:algbrd} and \ref{ex:G:algbrd:connect}, a solution $(\B_G(M), (\theta,\omega), h)$ determines also a $G$-structure algebroid with connection, namely $T\B_G(M)\to \B_G(M)$.
 Moreover, as in the proof of Theorem \ref{thm:Cartan:G:alg:A}, we have a Lie algebroid morphism

 which is actually a morphisms of $G$-structure algebroids with connection.
 In fact, we have:

 \begin{theorem} Let $(G, X,c,R,F)$ be a Cartan Data defining a $G$-structure algebroid with connection $A\to X$.
 The solutions of the associated problem are in one to one correspondence with $G$-realizations of $A$: